 You could get wet, so please dress appropriately.

-Trips start in May 2015, scheduled trips can viewed on our booking system ‘book-boat-trip-online‘.
+Trips start in late May 2020, scheduled trips can viewed on our booking system ‘book-boat-trip-online‘.

-Adult tickets from Holyhead Marina, a 1 hour adventure, are £34.
+All tickets from Holyhead Marina, a 90 mins adventure, are £45.

 Directions to BG RIBRIDE Holyhead: